suikan4github/kaiten-yaki/INSTALL.md

 ```

 There are several restrictions :
-- For the first distribution installation, you must set ERASEALL to 1, to erase the entire screen and create a LUKS partition.
+- For the first distribution installation, you must set ERASEALL to 1, to erase the entire storage device and create a LUKS partition.
 Kaiten-yaki script creates a maximum LUKS partition as possible.
-- The LVROOMNAME must be unique among all installations in a computer.
+- The LVROOTNAME must be unique among all installations in a computer.
 Otherwise, Kaiten-yaki terminates in a middle.
-- The LVSWAPNAME must be unique among all installations in a computer.
+- The LVSWAPNAME must be identical among all installations in a computer.
 Otherwise, Kaiten-yaki creates an unnecessary logical volume.
 This is a waste of storage resources.
 - The EFISIZE and the LVSWAPSIZE are refereed during the first distribution installation only.
 - The LVROOTSIZE is the size of a logical volume to create.
 This is a relative value to the existing free space in the volume group.
 If you want to install 3 distributions in a computer, you may want to set 33%FREE, 50%FREE, and 100%FREE for the first, second, and third distribution installation, respectively.
 - The name with "-" is not allowed for the VGNAME, LVROOTNAME, and LVSWAPNAME.
 I saw some installer doesn't work if "-" in in the name.